Updated 14 April 2021

 - Washing your hands regularly with soap for at least 20 seconds or using hand sanitiser

-- Wearing a face covering in line with guidance, unless you have a legitimate reason not to.
-We have face masks available on campus for anyone who needs one
+- Wearing a face covering off campus in line with government guidance and on campus in line with University guidance, unless you have a legitimate reason not to.
+We have face coverings available on campus for anyone who needs one

 - Washing your towels and bedding on a hot wash (at least 60 degrees)